Panquesito7/Panquesito7/README.md

 ##### _Want to know more?
 Check its [official webiste](https://thealgorithms.github.io/)_

 I am helping reviewing pull requests in the [C](https://github.com/TheAlgorithms/C)/[C++](https://github.com/TheAlgorithms/C-Plus-Plus) repository.\
-I have fixed various issues, and have improved some algorithms.
+I have fixed various issues and have improved some algorithms.

-I'm one of the people who most contributed ([9th](https://github.com/TheAlgorithms/C-Plus-Plus/graphs/contributors) place).\
+I'm one of the people who most contributed ([6th](https://github.com/TheAlgorithms/C-Plus-Plus/graphs/contributors) place).\
-Always searching for new issues, and improving algorithms to follow guidelines.
+Always searching for new issues and improving algorithms to follow guidelines.

 ### [Lua](https://www.lua.org)